-Key Point: The medication names are NOT SIMPLE.
+Key Point: The medication names are NOT SIMPLE to decode.
 You don’t see “cough medicine” or “feel better.”
 The names are unusual and out of the ordinary.
 Unique and ambiguous.

 Pack of 24?
 Includes Scarlet, Violet Red, Yellow Green, Cerulean, Indigo, Dandelion, Apricot, and Grey…